PandaFood/Rock-papper-scissors-cygni/README.md

 ```

 ### Usage
-After its started, you can talk to the program using http as defined in the [specification](/docs/specifications.pdf), with any program, such as
+After its started, you can talk to the program using http as specified in the [api documentation](/docs/api.md), with any program, such as
 #### postman
 POST to ```localhost:3000/api/games/``` with example body
 ```